dtb1996/UE5-Inventory-Manager/README.md

-# InventorySystem
+# UE5 Inventory Manager Plugin

 ## Overview
-The UE5-Inventory-Manager Plugin is a powerful and flexible system designed to be the base for a fully-fledged inventory system.
+The UE5-Inventory-Manager Plugin is a flexible system designed to be the base for a fully-fledged inventory system.

 ## Features
 * Customizable item lists and categories